"Mom, can I have a slumber party?"

 Make sure you have a parent's cell phone number in case you need to reach them during the night.

 No, you don't have to have every minute of your child's slumber party scheduled.
-But you should have a general plan so the kids don't turn to their own devices.
+But you should have a general plan - such as a dress-up theme - so the kids don't turn to their own devices.

-Stock kid-friendly, healthy party foods in advance.
+Stock kid-friendly party foods in advance.
 Leave nothing to chance here as kids get hungry, especially near midnight.

 Make it clear to all your soon-to-be-slumbering guests that kids who don't at least lie quietly after lights out can expect a midnight call to their parents.
 And do it.